paypal/paypal-ios/docs/PayPalNativeCheckout/README.md

 The PayPal Native Checkout module in the PayPal SDK enables PayPal payments via a webview in your app.

-Follow these steps to add PayPal Web Checkout payments:
+Follow these steps to add PayPal Native Checkout payments:

 1. [Setup a PayPal Developer Account](#setup-a-paypal-developer-account)
 1. [Add PayPal Native Checkout Module](#add-paypal-native-checkout-module)